Phil Wirdzek, International Institute for Sustainable Laboratories and Lisa Galley, Galley Eco Capital

 Increasing public concerns about the environmental and social impacts of buildings has spurred the business community’s adoption of sustainable development principles, creating an increase in the preference for green buildings.

-The market shift to green real estate in the United States is still in its infancy, with LEED-certified buildings in total representing barely 2 percent of the total of the U.S. real estate market.
+The market shift to green real estate in the United States is still in its infancy, with LEED-certified buildings in total representing barely two percent of the total of the U.S. real estate market.
 But the rapid growth of green real estate is affecting the real estate sector in a way that can be compared to the effect of the internet on information.

 RREEF Alternative Investments confirms in its latest study10 that the amount of square footage attributable to LEED-certified buildings in the United States is growing exponentially, from nearly 40 million square feet in 2005 to an estimated 180 million square feet as of the first half of 2008.
 According to McGraw-Hill Construction’s 2009 Construction Outlook, the value of the green building market is expected to grow along the following trajectory11: